AIJCBT/MA/README.md

 # MA
 # Scraping Data From Garmin Connect
 This application scrapes userdata from the social network Garmin Connect.
-It is written in JavaScript and it uses under other librarys Puppeteer and MongoDB to scrape and save several hundredthousand profiles.
+It is written in JavaScript and it uses under other librarys like Puppeteer and MongoDB to scrape and save several hundredthousand profiles.
 It was realised as a part of my Matura thesis.

 ## Example Garmin Profile
 An example of a Garmin Profile may help to imagine what kind of data can be collected with this project.
 (The image is a screenshot of my own profile)